verus-lang/paper-sosp24-artifact/site/guide.md

 discrepancy between the verified and unverified implementations.
 A similar situation may appear on other hardware.
 We believe this may be due to the efficiency of certain arithmetic operations on different hardware.
+SMT can also be a contributing factor to variance; our CloudLab setup disables this.

+"Time Verified Unmap" is expected to be much higher than "Time Base Unmap" as there is additional work done to 1) check whether the directory is empty, and 2) reclaim the directory memory.
+This is not done by the unverified implementation.

+In general, the verified implementation is expected to be slightly slower than the unverified implementation, as the memory holding the page table is abstracted and this results in an additional indirect memory access, whereas the unverified implementation does not have this overhead.

+Note, that there is a ~3x performance difference between the verified and unverified implementation.
-We note however that the performance is within about 3x and further optimizations of the verified implementation may be possible by profiling on the CloudLab hardware.
+This is due to the memory abstraction mentioned above, and the fact that the verified implementation uses a recursive function to traverse the page table, whereas the unverified implementation uses a four-level nested conditional without recursion.
+This is especially prominent in the unmap case, where there are no memory allocations happening.
+We note however that further optimizations of the verified implementation may be possible by profiling on the CloudLab hardware.

 For the performance measurements we use a version of the page table code with all specifications and proofs erased.